silnrsi/pysilfont/docs/scripts.md

-  -a, --analysis        Analysis only; no output font generated -c, --color           Mark cells of generated glyphs (dark green) -f, --force           Force overwrite of glyphs having outlines -r {X,S,E,P,W,I,V}, --report {X,S,E,P,W,I,V}
+  -a, --analysis        Analysis only; no output font generated -c, --color           Mark cells of generated glyphs (dark green) -f, --force           Force overwrite of glyphs having outlines --remove REMOVE       a regex matching anchor names that should always be
+                        removed from generated composite glyphs --preserve PRESERVE   a regex matching anchor names that, if present in glyphs about to be replaced, should not be overwritten -r {X,S,E,P,W,I,V}, --report {X,S,E,P,W,I,V}
                         Set reporting level for log
 ```